-Beyond our own Model-Driven Software Engineering in Practice book you may find the following books also interesting to get started in the world of model-driven engineering (including approaches for code generation, model execution and so on).
+Beyond our own Model-Driven Software Engineering in Practice book, you may find the following books also interesting to get started in the world of model-driven engineering (including approaches for code generation, model execution and so on).

 MDA Explained: The Model Driven Architecture(TM): Practice and Promise by A. Kleppe, J. Warmer and W. Bast

 Ideal for getting to know the basic concepts of MDA.
-Once you finish it, move to one of the following ones to realize about the challenges you will need to face when applying MDA for real.
+Once you finish it, move to one of the following ones to realize the challenges you will need to face when applying MDA for real.

 Executable UML: A Foundation for Model-Driven Architecture by S. Mellor and M. Balcer

-This book describes Executable UML, a subset of UML focused on the definition OF UML models that can be directly executed or translated to the final implementation technology.
+This book describes Executable UML, a subset of UML focused on the definition of UML models that can be directly executed or translated to the final implementation technology.
 To do so, all UML elements that are ambiguous or irrelevant from a code-generation point of view are forbidden.
-In fact, Executable UML basically consists of a limited class diagram, state machines and action semantics (a pseudo-code to specify the behaviour of the operations attached to the classes in the class diagram).
+In fact, Executable UML basically consists of a limited class diagram, state machines and action semantics (a pseudo-code to specify the behavior of the operations attached to the classes in the class diagram).
 This method has been successfully used in the embedded systems domain but, in my opinion, falls short when it comes to deal with data-intensive applications.